 Nobody likes an unavailable website, but if you must take your site offline, a clear and well-designed maintenance page can turn around a bad experience.
 Sometimes you need to take a site offline for routine maintenance or upgrades.
 While a no-downtime update is ideal, it isn’t always possible.
-The advantage is, with planned downtime you can typically schedule it for non-peak hours, when as few people as possible will be effected.
+The advantage is, with planned downtime you can typically schedule it for non-peak hours when as few people as possible will be affected.
 If you have to take a site offline for planned maintenance, we recommend properly announcing ahead of time in your Realty2Go Real Estate blog:

 - Why will your site be offline for maintenance

 - What will you do on your site during the maintenance time

 - What would be the estimated offline time